lemanand/01_Prerequisite/PSGEL255.md

   3. Build Deployment Manifest
   4. Apply Deployment Manifest

+**1. Obtain Deployment Asseets**
+  - Obtain it from the my.sas.com portal
+  - It is a file with .tgz extension

+3. Create/Adjust Deployment Files
+4. Build Deployment Manifest
+5. Apply Deployment Manifest

 ### Chapter 02.
 Kubernetes and Containers Fundamentals <a name='Ch02'></a>
 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>
 ### Chapter 04.
 Pre-Requisites <a name='Ch04'></a>